Papunk/Python-Table-Display/README.md

 # Python-Table-Display
-This program models and displays, and formats tables in text
+This program models, displays, and formats tables in text in highly configurable ways